WSU-Capstone-2017/GOMC-Website/documentation/prototypes/prototype-1-2/readme.md

 - Font-Awesome 4.7
 - jQuery 3.2.1

-with fonts provided by google fonts and colors picked by using coolors.co palette tool
+with fonts provided by google fonts and colors picked by using the palette tool provided by www.coolors.co